Sweet Potato Pancakes

 Allowing the batter to sit for 5-10 minutes before cooking is important if your batter seems a little runny!

-Variations in the consistency of the batter will depend largely on how finely processed the oats are in order to make the oat flour and how much moisture is in the sweet potato puree.
+Variations in the consistency of the batter will depend largely on how finely processed the oats are to make the oat flour and how much moisture is in the sweet potato puree.

 If the oats are not processed finely enough, they will have a harder time absorbing the liquid in the batter and thickening.
 The apple cider vinegar and the leavening agents will create tiny air bubbles and help to thicken the batter and create fluffy (not flat) pancakes.